Both the models Roomba i3 and Roomba e5 are Irobot’s best robot vacuums available today.

 BottomLine: Roomba i3’s suction force, which is 2x the e5 model, makes it the best option for homes with pets.

-Roomba I3 and E5, each featured with a Drop Sensor and Dirt Sensor in terms of sensing capabilities.
+Roomba I3 and E5, each featured a Drop Sensor and Dirt Sensor in terms of sensing capabilities.
 Whether the robots are working close to an elevated ledge or handling tough dirt on the carpet, their sensors are there to guide them.

 Also to say, Roombas I3 and E5 share more than a few similarities.
 For example, their sensing technology keeps them abreast of danger-close or stair areas.
 When I3 or E5 comes close to a staircase leading downward, the Drop Sensor under the robots will trigger an alert almost instantly.